pendingchaos/WIP12/README.md

 ![screenshot](https://raw.githubusercontent.com/pendingchaos/WIP12/master/screenshot.png)

 A work in progress using [OpenGL](https://opengl.org) and [Bullet Physics](bulletphysics.org) in C++.
+Please do not submit any pull requests.
+This is my own project that I am making for fun and knowledge.

 The program has only been tested on a Linux based operating system.